phamtrung99/todo-app-microservice/pkg/readme.md

-Common go package using for this project
+Common go package like database connection and migrate, kafka connection.